binarypatrick/binarypatrick.github.io/_posts/2022-12-18-lxc-plex-setup.md

 sudo mount -a
 ```

 You should now see your media mounted under /mnt/media.
-Restart the environment to make sure it is remounter after a reboot.
+Restart the environment to make sure it is remounted after a reboot.

 ## Creating /transcode